julzaza/wildwitchherbs/_posts/2025-12-06-fertility-herbs-for-men-old-world.md

 ---

-# A Traditional European Virility Tonic (Folkloric Version)
+# A Traditional European Virility Tonic

 This is historical folklore, not medical advice.